NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

 ## Designing an ISMS

-Remeber that an ISMS is an Information Security Management System, the main goal of this is to protect what matters most to you, and your company.
+Remember that an ISMS is an Information Security Management System, the main goal of this is to protect what matters most to you, and your company.
 To create an ISMS we need to identify what has the most value to you.

-There are two types of accests:
+There are two types of assets:
-- Essential elements:
+    Essential elements:
--- Business information.
+        Business information.
--- Process.
+        Process.
--- Activities.
+        Activities.
-- Support:
+    Support:
--- Hardware.
+        Hardware.
--- Software.
+        Software.
--- Personal.
+        Personal.
--- Partner Organizations
+        Partner Organizations

+Once you have categorised your assets into classes, work out the $ value of each of those and what AWS services they depend on.
+This will better inform your decisions on creating a standard for monitoring, and operating your ISMS on AWS.

+Since Businesses change all the time it is a good idea to review this regally so that the ISMS keeps in-line with the business.

+You can break up the creation of an ISMS into several steps:
+1. Define the scope
+2. Define an ISMS policy
+3. Select a risk assessment methodology.
+4. Identify risks
+5. Analyse risks
+6. Address risks
+7. Choose a Sec framework
+8. Get management approval
+9. Statement of applicability